OUR IMPACT

 hungry people in arkansas

-One in seven of our neighbors live below the poverty line and struggles to make ends meet and provide enough food for their family.
+One in five of our neighbors live below the poverty line and struggles to make ends meet and provide enough food for their family.

-One in five children in Arkansas does not get enough to eat in order to sustain their growth and development.
+One in four children in Arkansas does not get enough to eat in order to sustain their growth and development.

 childhood poverty